Before We Trust Them: Decision-Making Failures in Navigation of Foundation Models: Methodology

 \section{Methodology}

-To evaluate the safety and reliability of LLMs, we implemented seven tasks across three categories based on the degree of spatial inference required from the model, introduced in Section~\ref{sec:intro}.
-Here, we operationalize these categories into concrete experimental settings.
+To evaluate the safety and reliability of LLMs and VLMs, we designed six tasks across three categories based on the level of spatial inference they require.
+In this section, we define these categories as concrete experimental settings.